This guide has everything you need to know about how to become a travel photographer.

 By the time you’ve finished reading this article you’ll have all the tools you need to go out there and make a name for yourself.

 What exactly is travel photography anyway?

-At first you might think that the answer to what travel photography is, is a simple one.
-Well unlike say, landscape or portrait photography it’s not so clear-cut.
+At first, you might think that the answer to what travel photography is, is a simple one.
+Well, unlike landscape or portrait photography, it’s not so clear-cut.

 For example, you know what you’re going to be photographing as a wildlife photographer, wild animals.

 Far from it.